Bheemaa: Development

 After Vikram had created an identity for himself by portraying performance oriented offbeat roles, he began alternating between commercial cinema and arthouse films.
 After playing heavy roles in Arul and Anniyan, Vikram wanted to make a light hearted comedy film.
 Upon seeing the Malayalam film Thommanum Makkalum starring Mammootty, Vikram approached the director of the film Shafi and expressed interest in remaking it in Tamil.
 The film was titled Majaa and the film shooting began.
 During the production of Majaa, Vikram met with actor Dileep who was then working on his film Chanthupottu.
 Chanthupottu had Dileep playing an effeminate character.
 When it was released, it was commercially successful and brought critical acclaim for Dileep's portrayal.

 Vikram, who saw the movie, was impressed and wanted to remake it in Tamil.
 Vikram approached producer Mohan Natarajan to buy the remake rights of the film.
 The remake was tentatively titled Bheemaa.
 When his film Majaa hit the screens, it had only average success, and Vikram was skeptical about remaking Chanthupottu.
 The film was first postponed but later shelved.
 The producer of the film, A. M. Rathnam, approached director Lingusamy to come up with a new script.

 After Ji, Lingusamy announced his next project, Bheemaa, in 2005.
 Vikram trained his body for three months with the help of former Mr. Tamil Nadu bodybuilding champion Rajendran for the part of Sekar so that he would look more like the physically strong character of Bheemaa.
 Vikram stated that he approached the film like an actor even though the film's script was written "for a star" and furthermore he said that it is one of the most powerful roles.

 Casting

-Katrina Kaif, and Deepika Padukone were considered to play heroine but replaced by Trisha.
+Katrina Kaif and Deepika Padukone were considered to play heroine but replaced by Trisha.
 Simran was considered for the second lead opposite to Prakash Raj.
-There were rumours that Mammootty would act in the film but reports proved untrue.
-Nana Patekar was replaced by Prakash Raj to play villain.
+There were rumors that Mammootty would act in the film, but reports proved untrue.
+Nana Patekar was replaced by Prakash Raj to play the villain.
 Raghuvaran was selected to play an important role.
 Sherin was selected to perform item number.